 Home Repair Resources

-Help for Homes - This program helps Thornton's low to moderate-income homeowners with minor home repairs that address health, safety, accessibility, and energy efficiency related repairs, including accessibility modifications, plumbing or electrical repairs, roof repairs, and more.
-Contact Community Connections at 720-977-5800 or Connections@ThorntonCO.gov to learn more.
+Help for Homes - This program helps Thornton's low to moderate-income homeowners with minor home repairs that address health, safety, accessibility, and energy efficiency related repairs.
+Some common repairs this program assists with includes but is not limited to: installing new water heaters, installing new furnaces, roof repair, building wheelchair ramps, installing accessible showers, plumbing repairs, and electrical repairs.
+Contact Community Connections at 720-977-5800 or Housing@ThorntonCO.gov to learn more.
 The application can be found here.

 Energy and Water Efficiency Resources

 By making a few key upgrades you can see immediate benefits such as reductions in your monthly utility bills, improved indoor air quality, and even increased property values.
 Here area some ideas that can help you make energy efficiency advances.

 GRID Alternatives is a nonprofit organization that brings the benefits of solar technology to communities that otherwise would not have access.
 Through Community Development Block Grants (CDBG) awarded by the City of Thornton, GRID Alternatives is providing no-cost solar systems + installation to income-qualifying homeowners in these communities.
 Qualifying homeowners will own these systems in full at no cost and can expect to save between 50-90 percent on their annual electric bill.
 In order to qualify for the free solar program, applicants must own their home, earn 80 percent or less of the area median income based on household size, and have a qualifying roof (limited shading, good quality, etc.).
 This is a first-come, first-served program and funds are limited!
 To learn more, call Outreach Coordinators Mikkela Blanton (303-968-1634) or Chelsea Gaines (720-943-5162) directly, fill out a pre-screening application on our website, or email email@example.com to learn more.